Spring Profiles and @Profile

 4.5.
 Environment Variable

-In a Unix environment, profiles can also be activated via the environment variable
+In a Unix environment, profiles can also be activated via the environment variable:

 export spring_profiles_active=dev